-All of these things work together and must match the reputation of the brand.
-For example, if you use messaging claiming you’re a young, hip company, but your color palette and typography is outdated and boring, you send conflicting messages to your customers.
+Each of these items needs to work together and match the core aspects of a company.
+For example, if your messaging claims that you’re a young, hip company but your logo is outdated and boring, you send conflicting messages to your customers.
 If they don’t understand who you are, they are less likely to trust you and buy from you.

 1. Create a Brand Strategy

-While you can’t always control the outside world’s perception, you can present information on your business that aligns with the way you want others to see it.
-Be predictable because you know exactly who you are and what you stand for.
+While you can’t always control the outside world’s perception, you can present information about your business that aligns with how you want others to see it.
+Intentionally defining the information you present is a huge step in the right direction.

-Involve your stakeholders, employees, and customers as you come up with your vision.
-You might be surprised by the way those who didn’t start the company see it.
+Consider involving your stakeholders, employees, and customers in this process.
+You might be surprised by how they see the company.
 Their ideas aren’t right or wrong.
-They serve as a reference to what you’re best at and where you need more work.
+Instead, they serve as a reference to what you’re best at and where you need more work.

 2. Choose a Color Palette

-The most recognizable brands have a color palette they use over and over.
-Some of the places you’ll see their company colors include:
+The most recognizable brands, like Pepsi, have a defined color palette that they don’t deviate from.
+Some of the places you’ll see their company colors include their:

 - Social media